Evidence for a Vast Prograde Stellar Stream in the Solar Vicinity

 The network takes as inputs the 5D kinematics of each star (two angular coordinates, two proper motions, and parallax) and then outputs a score associated with the probability that the star is accreted.
 When the network returns a score of $S=0$~($S=1$), this implies that the algorithm has maximal confidence that the star is \emph{in situ}~(accreted).
 We assign all stars with $S>0.75$ to the catalog; this cut is intended to maximize the purity of the sample while minimally biasing the resulting kinematic distributions, and is justified by extensive testing performed on mock catalogs of simulated galaxies~\cite{ml_paper}.
 The network is optimized for and applied to the subset of \Gaia~DR2 stars with parallax $\varpi > 0$ and fractional error $\delta \varpi/ \varpi < 0.10$.

 In this work, we focus on the subset of \Gaia~DR2 stars with radial velocity measurements that fall in the region of interest (ROI) defined by spherical Galactocentric radii $r \in [6.5, 9.5]\kpc$ and vertical distances $|z| < 3\kpc$.
 We perform a Gaussian mixture analysis on the 3D velocities of all stars with a neural network score $S>0.95$.
 This sample consists of the stars that the network is most confident are accreted; focusing on this subset reduces the potential for disk contamination, although at the expense of possibly biasing the kinematic distributions \cite{ml_paper}.
-A complete description of the mixture analysis, as well as other structures identified in the catalog, is provided in~\cite{catalog_paper}.
-Here, we present evidence for a new stream discovered in this ROI, which comprises nearly $13\%$ of the stars in the sample ($S>0.95$).
+A complete description of the mixture analysis, as well as other structures identified in the catalog, is provided in~ Necib et al. 2019, hereafter Paper I \cite{catalog_paper}.
+Here, we present evidence for a new stream discovered in this ROI, which comprises nearly 9\% of the stars in the sample with $S>0.95$.
 We call this stream ``Nyx,'' after the Greek goddess of the night.
+We have verified that Nyx does not match any previously catalogued stream in \cite{2010LNEA....4...13B,2016ASSL..420.....N, 2018MNRAS.474.4112M, 2018MNRAS.475.1537M, 2018ApJ...860L..11K}.

-The left panel of \Fig{fig:toomre_095} shows the Nyx stars in the Galactocentric spherical $v_r - v_\phi$ plane.
+The left panel of Fig. 1 shows the Nyx stars in the Galactocentric spherical $v_r - v_\phi$ plane.
 The dashed gray lines denote the 1, 2, and 3$\sigma$ contours enclosing the stars with scores $S<0.75$.
 This subset is dominated by the \emph{in situ} stars, but also has contributions from accreted stars that are more difficult for the network to classify.
-From \Fig{fig:toomre_095}, we see that the distribution is concentrated at $v_\phi \sim 220 \kms$ and $v_r \sim 0 \kms$.
+From Fig. 1, we see that the distribution is concentrated at $v_\phi \sim 220 \kms$ and $v_r \sim 0 \kms$.
 The 2 and 3$\sigma$ contours drop down to $v_\phi \sim 0 \kms$ and non-zero $v_r$.
-This effect is likely due to stars that belong to accreted structures with highly radial velocities (see~\cite{catalog_paper}) that the network does not score as highly.
+This effect is likely due to stars that belong to accreted structures with highly radial velocities (see~Paper I) that the network does not score as highly.
 Nyx stars lie at the tail of the thick-disk distribution, but extend much farther out into the kinematic region associated with the stellar halo.